Innovation is our trade - since 1987.

 In Bath, UK the symposium on Fluid power and motion control was held from September 12-14.
 Peter Achten presented Innas' latest paper on the low speed performance of hydraulic machines.
 Low speed performance is important for smooth motor behaviour and reducing motor sizes.
 Also electro-hydraulic actuators benefit from pumps that can perform efficient in a broad range from zero to high speed.
-Peter Achten's presentation compares measurements on several pump types, including the new Floating Cup design at low, but also at higher rotational speeds.
+Peter Achten's presentation compares measurements on several pump types, including the new Floating Cup design.

 Due to an expanding workload in hydraulic pump & motor design, Innas has room for 2 mechanical engineers.